 What’s the Difference Between Junior Open Water Diver and Open Water Diver?

-If the Junior Open Water Diver is age 10 or 11, then they have to dive with either a scuba certified parent/guardian or a dive professional.
-In addition, while adult Open Water Divers and Junior Open Water Divers age 12to 15 are certified to dive to a depth of 18 meters/60 feet, Junior Open Water Divers age 10 or 11 are limited to depths of 12 meters/40 feet or less.
+If the Junior Open Water Diver is age 10 or 11, they must dive with either a certified parent/guardian or a dive professional.
+In addition, while adult Open Water Divers and Junior Open Water Divers aged 12 to 15 are certified to dive to a depth of 18 meters/60 feet, Junior Open Water Divers aged 10 or 11 are limited to depths of 12 meters/40 feet or less.

-However, because the course for juniors and adults is identical, as soon as a Junior Open Water Diver reaches the age of 15, they can order a replacement card to reflect their new Open Water Diver status.
+However, because the course for juniors and adults is identical, as soon as a Junior Open Water Diver reaches the age of 15, they are then considered an Open Water Diver and can order a replacement card to reflect their new Open Water Diver status.

 Upgrading to an Open Water Diver Certification Card

 As mentioned above, at the age of 15, a Junior Open Water Diver may simply order a replacement of their PADI certification card.
-The new card will arrive without the ‘Junior’ designation and will be a full adult Open Water Diver certification.
+The new card will arrive without the ‘Junior’ designation and will simply say Open Water Diver.
 When ordering a PADI Junior Open Water Diver upgrade card, there is no special process.
 Divers simply need to order a new card online or through their local dive shop.
 There are three possible options when ordering a replacement card.

 Option 1: Physical Card

 Physical cards are a great way to show off your status as a diver.
-Physical cards are the same size as credit cards, so they fit easily in your wallet or keep them safe and on hand in your logbook.
-Advantages of physical cards are that they are accessible in remote diving destinations where internet access may be unreliable – and they are waterproof!
+They are the same size as credit cards, so they fit easily in your wallet.
+The advantages of physical cards are that they are accessible in remote diving destinations where internet access may be unreliable – and they are waterproof!
 They’re also available with a variety of limited edition images on the front of the card – from sea turtles to impressive sharks.
+Physical cards are a great way to show off your favorite marine species as well as your certification level!

 Option 2: eCards

-Once you have purchased a PADI ecard, you’ll be able to access it immediately (no postage or shipping delays) through the PADI App on your smartphone.
+Once you have purchased a PADI eCard, you’ll be able to access it immediately (no postage or shipping delays) through the PADI App on your smartphone or by logging into your account on padi.com.
 From anywhere in the world where you have access to the internet, you’ll be able to show proof of your certification level via the app.
 And, you can still choose the image that suits you best with an eCard.
 It will show up on the app, just like it does on a physical card.

 Option 3: Physical Card + eCard Bundle

-When ordering a replacement card you will be given the option to step up your card with one of PADI AWARE Foundation’s limited edition designs.
-Every AWARE card purchase includes a tax-deductible USD $10 donation that funds ocean conservation and marine animal protection.
-AWARE cards are a great way to show off your commitment to the underwater world!
+When ordering a replacement card, you will be given the option to step up your card with one of PADI AWARE Foundation’s limited edition designs.
+Every PADI AWARE card purchase includes a tax-deductible $10 donation that funds ocean conservation and marine animal protection.
+PADI AWARE cards are a great way to show off your commitment to saving the ocean!

 the 10 best liveaboard destinations for advanced divers